fish-shell/fish-shell/doc_src/cmds/read.rst

     Marks the end of the line with the NUL character, instead of newline.
 This also disables interactive mode.

 **-L** or **--line**
     Reads each line into successive variables, and stops after each variable has been filled.
-This cannot be combined with the ``--delimiter`` option.
+This cannot be combined with the ``--null`` option, or options to control splitting like ``--delimiter``.

 Without the ``--line`` option, ``read`` reads a single line of input from standard input, breaks it into tokens, and then assigns one token to each variable specified in *VARIABLES*.
 If there are more tokens than variables, the complete remainder is assigned to the last variable.